Guidelines for Holy Communion for Children

 Children should complete a preparation course delivered by the clergy or a designated person who holds a DBS.

-- Ready to Share One Bread by Nick Harding and Sandra Millar is a useful reference book for a parish wishing to consider the issues before reaching a decision.
+- Ready to Share One Bread: Preparing children for holy communion by Nick Harding and Sandra Millar is a useful reference book for a parish wishing to consider the issues before reaching a decision.
+(ISBN 9780281070534)

 These are intended to involve children and capture their imaginations as fully as possible in the preparation and celebration of Holy Communion.
 They are to be used when significant numbers of children are attending communion but are not intended to replace prayers A-H.